-Infrared thermography offers the eyes to see where energy losses are actually occurring on your home and where new windows, expanding foam, and advanced weather stripping will do the most good.
+Infrared thermography offers the eyes to see where energy losses are actually occurring in your home, and where new windows, expanding foam, and advanced weather stripping will do the most good.
 Thermal imaging tools are coming down in price rapidly, even to the point where simple units are now affordable by any homeowner.
 That’s me below using a simple infrared detection gun at my place.

 Thinking of buying a new house?
-Market-savvy builders are now using infrared images to prove efficiency claims by lifting them out of the realm of faith and making them plainly visible.
+Market-savvy builders are now using infrared images to prove efficiency claims by lifting them out of the realm of hope and making them plainly visible.
 Have you just moved into a resale home and find that peak heating bills are higher than the mortgage?
 Applying an infrared audit of the sort offered by more and more home inspectors eliminates the mystery of exactly where all your heating dollars go.

-Understanding the Ins and Outs of Infrared Thermography
+Ins and Outs of Infrared Thermography

 To understand how infrared thermography works, you’ve got to realize something about what we see with our eyes.
 What we detect as visible light is actually a small part of what scientists call the electromagnetic spectrum.
 Energy with short wavelengths are the kind of ultraviolet radiation that inflicts sunburns and fades drapes.
 Energy wavelengths that are longer than what we see heats food in microwave ovens and delivers radio signals to our cars.
 Nestled between what we see and the wavelengths of energy that swells a bag of microwave popcorn is the infrared spectrum.
 Although it’s invisible, infrared energy radiation is what thermographic cameras show on screen, highlighting areas in the exterior surfaces of your home that offer the greatest potential for energy improvement.

-Windows, Walls, and Roofs: Infrared Detects Worry Spots Anywhere
+Infrared Detects Worry Spots Anywhere

-Infrared Thermographical Tools
+Infrared Thermography Tools

 The least expensive way to make thermography a part of your home improvement work is with one of the new, compact and inexpensive infrared thermometers.
 They allow pinpoint measurement of surface temperatures remotely, from as far as 40 feet away.
-They won’t give you a complete photo image like you see here, but they will let you accurately find hot and cold spots that need attention.
+They won’t give you a complete photo image like you see above, but they will let you accurately find hot and cold spots that need attention.
 I’ve used the DeWALT, Milwaukee ($170) and Ryobi ($80) units in my work and they all perform very well.